-This page provides advice to authors who wish to submit an article to The Obstetrician & Gynaecologist (TOG), information on our house style and other useful information for authors whose articles have been accepted, and information about the peer review process.
+Advice for authors who wish to submit an article to The Obstetrician & Gynaecologist (TOG), including our house style, other useful information for authors whose articles have been accepted, and information about the peer review process.

 How to submit a proposal

-All articles in the journal are commissioned by the Editorial Board.
-However, the Board will consider speculative proprosals and will commission the article in full if the topic you propose fits in with the aims and scope of the journal and with other commissioned articles.
+All articles in the journal are commissioned by the TOG Editorial Board.
+However, the Board will consider speculative proposals, and will commission the article in full if the topic you propose fits in with the aims and scope of the journal and with other commissioned articles.

 Writing an article for TOG